Tuesday, September 10, 2024

 TRAFFIC

 Another day of traffic.
 We are so not used to this.
-Traveling through Washington on the Interstate 5 was hard enough yesterday, but going through Seattle, Tacoma, and Olympia was really scary after being on two lane highways for so long.
+Traveling through Washington on Interstate 5 was hard enough yesterday, but going through Seattle, Tacoma, and Olympia was really scary after being on two lane highways for so long.
 Jim and Warren both said that they really had to concentrate today.

-Jim is feeling much better today after a nights rest.
+Jim is feeling much better today after a night's rest.
 Now we have a new problem to deal with.
 There is an engine light showing that something about the DEF sensor isn’t working correctly.
-He spent time this morning talking to the Cummins people but they were not able to give us much useful information.
-Basically we just keeping going until the sensor shuts the engine down.
+He spent time this morning talking to the Cummins people, but they were not able to give us much useful information.
+Basically, we just keeping going until the sensor shuts the engine down.
 Hopefully we will make it back home before that happens.

 We are in Centralia Washington tonight at the Midway RV Resort.
 It’s nice but they have a stupid rule about no dogs allowed on the grass.
 There are two postage stamp sized dog areas for us which none of us like one bit.
-There are big pine trees in the middle of each 8x8 plot of weeds and pine cones.
+There are big pine trees in the middle of each 8x8 plot of weeds and pinecones.
 I have sap on all four paws!
-Kathe says when it gets dark we’re going to break the rules.
+Kathe says when it gets dark, we’re going to break the rules.
 She’s not carrying me the 50 Feet to the dog area tonight.

-Tomorrow we drive with our paws crossed and hope to make it to the next stop, Eugene, Oregon.
+Tomorrow, we drive with our paws crossed and hope to make it to the next stop, Eugene, Oregon.

 Monday, September 2, 2024